Frank Cook (politician): £5 expense claim

 In May 2009, The Daily Telegraph revealed he had tried to reclaim, as an expense, the £5 that an assistant had donated during a service at Stockton Parish Church to commemorate the Battle of Britain.
 The Fees Office rejected his claim.
 Cook said that he had made the claim by mistake after reimbursing his assistant, and subsequently sued the newspaper for libel.
 He lost the case when the Telegraph submitted a defence of fair comment, and Cook could not prove malice.

 Personal life

 Cook married Patricia Lundrigan in 1959; the couple had three daughters and a son.
 He was still married to his first wife, Patricia, when he met Princess Somsangouane Baldinger of the Lao royal family at the 1992 Billingham folklore festival.
 He and Lundrigan divorced, and he remarried to Baldinger.

 In an interview in 2008 with the Evening Gazette, he said his second wife was "almost too perfect"; "She's a wonderful artist and a lady of considerable skill and merit ...
 Do you know, she's never made me the same meal twice since we met."

-In May 2025 his great-granddaughter Bella Cully was arrested on drug smuggling charges in Tbilisi, Georgia.
+In May 2025 his great-granddaughter Bella Culley was arrested on drug smuggling charges in Tbilisi, Georgia.

+In January 2026 newly released de-classified Cold War documents showed that Cook had been a spy for Czechoslovakia.